Hike at a Glance

 Getting there

-It is possible to drive to the start of the walk from the south via Marysville and Cambarville, but the gravel roads can be rough and access from the north via the Snobs Creek Pub is the fastest route from Melbourne.
-The walk can also be accessed from the Eildon – Jamieson Road, by turning south west on to the Barnewall Plains Road, 100 metres past the Jerusalem Creek Road junction.
-This road leads to a gate just north of the picnic table at the start of the walking track.
-However the road is winding and is not always well maintained.
-Note that Barnewall Plains Road is closed between the Queen’s Birthday weekend and Melbourne Cup weekend.
+Alternate Access: It is possible to reach the start of the walk from the south via Marysville and Cambarville.
+However, the gravel roads can be rough.
+Access from the north via the Snobs Creek Pub is the fastest route from Melbourne.
+Alternatively, the walk can be accessed from the Eildon-Jamieson Road by turning southwest onto Barnewall Plains Road, just 100 metres past the Jerusalem Creek Road junction.
+This road leads to a gate just north of the picnic table marking the start of the walking track.
+Please note, Barnewall Plains Road is winding and not always well maintained.
+Additionally, the road is closed between the Queen’s Birthday weekend and Melbourne Cup weekend.

 About the region